1. Home

 If you don't have a backup option and there’s an outage, the inverter shuts your system off and stops electricity going to the grid to protect the people fixing the outage.
 Your panels won’t send power to your home until the outage is over.

-Working with Palmetto ensures you have the right electricity options in place for your home.
-Connect with a Palmetto solar advisor to discuss your solar energy options, or you can use our solar savings calculator
+Working with Palmetto ensures you have the right options in place for your home.
+Find out today what you can save with solar and storage.

 See what solar can do for you: